 How can I pay for my order?
 We accept Visa, Mastercard, Discover, cash and checks.
 We also offer no interest payment plans on some collections.

 How long do you keep the images?
-Purchased images will be kept for 6 months and unpurchased images are purged from our servers after your viewing session.
+Unpurchased images are purged from our servers after your viewing session.

 What is your refund policy?
 Sessions fees are credited towards a future session, within one year of deposit.

 How much do most people invest in these fine art portraits?
 Storybook Studios believes in custom wall art and home decor.
 You will keep these heirloom portraits for your lifetime and for generations to come.
 These portraits of your child will be beautiful fine art, to treasure for you and your family.
-We offer A La Carte prints that start at $85 and print collections that start at $449.
-Most people spend between $850-$1600.
+We offer A La Carte prints that start at $85 and print collections that start at $400.
+Most people spend between $850-$3000.
+We try to offer products for every budget.
+We also work with you on a payment plan, if need be.

 Do you offer digital files with all of the portraits?
 While we do offer digital images, we believe in creating true art pieces that won't be forgotten in a desk drawer and lost forever.
 We care about your portraits being around for generations.
 That being said, we do offer digital files in our digital packages, starting at $1599.